kodxxl/windowsFirstSteps/2_networkConfiguration.md

 # Initial network configuration on Windows Server Core
 ---

-First of all, we need to ist all available interfaces:
+First of all, we need to list all available interfaces:
 ```
 Get-NetAdapter
 ```